KuldeepShakya1159/Book-Management-API/README.md

         "/api/books/add":"this api accepts book data and is jwt proteced .
 Only authorized users can access this route",
         "/api/books/delete/:id":"this will delete the book matching with ID from db (Protected Route)",
         "/api/books/update/:id":"this will update the book with id (Protected route)",
-        "api/books/filter/:key":"this route will filter the books based on publish year or author ."
+        "api/books/filter?publish_year=2001":"this route will filter the books based on publish year or author.
+Make sure to pass the author name or publish year as follow api/books/filter?publish_year=2001, api/books/filter?author=JK "
        }